Full size image of girl walking in jungle in Costa Rica

 Arrival to Costa Rica

-Students are met by Global Glimpse staff at the airport in San José and then travel by private bus through the mountainside to Turrialba.
-They arrive at their group accommodation, get settled, and attend our Hotel Orientation where they are introduced to our dedicated accommodations provider and staff before enjoying their first Costa Rican “cena” or dinner.
+Students are met by Global Glimpse staff at the airport in San José, the capital of Costa Rica, before traveling to their group accommodations and settling in.
+In the evening, they enjoy their first Costa Rican “cena” or dinner.
 Before bed, they have their first nightly meeting to discuss the day’s events and prepare for the next day!

 Day 2